BAC Modification (Recombineering)

 When cells are transfected with such a modified BAC, the presence of a marker on the BAC backbone can facilitate the selection or visualization of cells successfully transfected with the BAC.
 This is especially useful for isolating cells containing stably integrated BACs by drug selection.

 We can transfer any region of a BAC (up to 60 kb) onto a plasmid.
 This would allow the region to be studied without the influence of flanking sequences.
 For example, if an entire BAC is used to create transgenic mice in order to study the function of a gene on the BAC, the presence of other genes on the same BAC could confound the interpretation of the resulting phenotype.
-Isolating the gene onto a plasmid and making transgenic mice using the plasmid would circumvent this problem.
+Isolating the gene onto a plasmid and making transgenic mice using the plasmid help circumvent this problem.
 An added benefit is the technical ease of working with plasmids versus BACs.

 The modified region of the BAC will be confirmed by sequencing.
 Sometimes, BACs can undergo deletions due to the presence of repetitive sequences.
 To mitigate this possibility, we will re-transform the modified BAC to obtain a single clone, and confirm that it has not undergone major deletions by performing PCR amplifications of multiple sites across the entire BAC.